wesnjazz/JetsonNano/README.md

 # JetsonNano

 - ### Without Proportional Derivate Control (100m travel).
-*The vehicle travels for 100 meters.
-It does not go straight line due to physical environement error on the floor.*
+*The vehicle travels for 100 meters.*
+*It does not go straight line due to physical erros, such as friction or dusts on the floor.*
 ![](demos/JetsonNano-withoutPD.gif)

 - ### With PD Control.
 High spring gain K. (65m travel).